 INTRODUCTION

-[1]In 2024, prostate was the most common diagnosed cancer among men with an estimated 300,000 new cases.
-It was also the second deadliest, resulting in approximately 35,000 deaths [2].
-[2–5][6,7]In order to treat prostate cancer, needle insertion procedures are necessary.
-Effective procedures include high-does-rate (HDR) and low-dose-rate (LDR) brachytherapy (BT).
-These procedures require placing needles accurately inside of the prostate, usually under ultrasound (US) guidance.
+Prostate cancer continues to represent a significant global health burden, ranking among the top three most commonly diagnosed cancers in men worldwide.
+In 2025, the U.S. alone reported over 313,780 new prostate cancer cases and more than 35,770 deaths, underscoring its persistent lethality [1].
+The lifetime risk for a U.S. male to be diagnosed with prostate cancer is approximately 1 in 8.
+Early-stage prostate cancer is highly treatable, and with appropriate interventions and treatment methods.
+Brachytherapy (BT) [2–5] for prostate cancer is performed in two modalities: low-dose-rate (LDR) and high-dose-rate (HDR).
+LDR BT involves the permanent implantation of radioactive seeds, while HDR BT uses temporarily placed radioactive sources delivered through hollow catheters.
+HDR BT has gained preference in many institutions due to its favorable dosimetric characteristics, flexibility in dose planning, and reduced long-term toxicity [6,7].
+However, both modalities require precise placement of multiple needles.

 HDR BT is a temporary radiotherapy method in which high-dose radiation is delivered to the prostate for cancer cell irradiation [4].
 Conventional methods involve the placement of 15–20 rigid needles into the prostate under transrectal US (TRUS) guidance.
 After implantation radioactive sources are fed through the needles and held at specific dwell positions for the prescribed dwell time [8].